akdas1/SI568-AI-Resume-Analyzer/README.md

 **For the employers.py**: I realized that though there is a file limit to PDF, the summarizer may still work if it has readable text within it, regardless of the content’s topic.
 This partially covers any issues if the file wasn’t a resume, since the responses would process and be non-resume-related summaries.
 I do not have a simple thought process on how to limit this as of yet, that doesn’t involve reading the file contents **until after it is read in.** However, an option is to use the AI to print out a simple response of judgment, similar to natural language processing and machine learning classifications.
 This concept is that after the file is accepted, the AI reads it, decides it is not a resume, and then exists via a chat response variable.
 If "yes", it would exit, Python would print out "Sorry.
 This file is not a resume.
 Please upload a **one-page PDF resume.**"

 For clarity, **the AI model is not what decides to quit.** It decides what classification the input file is, and based on that, the code preemptively responds.
 There currently isn’t a page limit in the PDF file reader function.
 If a user abuses the code by uploading irrelevant pages, inaccurate summaries will be produced.
 This is a flaw of the current project, but a way I thought about fixing this was to limit the page numbers submitted to one via if statements, which is the standard.
-This would solve the case of irrelevant pages, and the above AI decision making idea would solve instances where it is one page and not a resume.
+This would solve the case of irrelevant pages, and the above AI decision-making idea would solve instances where it is one page and not a resume.
 The same can be said if the page were blank.

 **for the applicants.py**: